Knowledge base

 Signs you are in financial trouble

-Half of UK adults have experienced problem debt; 44% told no one.
-The signs build over months: minimum payments, missed direct debits, credit for essentials.
+Half of UK adults have experienced problem debt.
+44% told no-one.
+The signs build over a period of months: minimum payments, missed direct debits & borrowing for essentials.
 Spotting them early changes everything.

 How to improve your credit score in 12 months